Note

 -

 In the field "Password" you enter the actual password of the user, not the API Key.
-The API Integration Key (API access key) from Shopware 6 can be created if necessary, but for the connection you always have to use user name and password.
+The API Integration Key (API access key) from Shopware 6 can be created if necessary, but the user name and password must always be used for the connection.

 -

-Depending on whether the URL of the store begins with http:// or https://, the complete URL must be entered correctly.
-The API interface may not fully redirect from https:// to http:// or vice versa.
+Depending on whether the store URL starts with http:// or https://, the full URL must be entered correctly.
+The API interface may not be able to redirect completely from https:// to http:// or vice versa.

 To get started as quickly as possible, only a few settings and actions are required.
-What is necessary for a quick start with order import, stock number reconciliation and confirmation tracking numbers you can find out here.
+You can find out what is necessary for a quick start with order import, stock number comparison and feedback of tracking numbers here.

-This section explains the possible settings in the shop interface.
+In this section you will be explained the possible settings in the shop interface.

-When you open the settings of the Shopware 6 interface, you will first land in the tab Details → Interface.
+When you open the settings of the Shopware 6 interface, you first end up in the tab Details → Interface.

 Settings: